 The seven methods described above will be the only public methods defined in TOCServerPacket.
 You could implement these methods by simply copying and revising segments of code you wrote last week.
-Instead, however, we want you to define a private method private String getSuffix(int n)
+Instead, however, we want you to define two private methods described below and then use these methods to simplify the definitions of the public methods.